Bilibotter/light-flow/docs/Resource.en.md

-# Resource
+# Resource Management

 #### Overview

-Light-Flow's resource management feature allows users to utilize external resources (such as database connections, API clients, etc.) within task `Steps`, ensuring these resources are correctly initialized, suspended, recovered, and released during task execution.
-Resource management supports automated lifecycle control, ensuring that resource states are properly saved and restored when tasks are interrupted or recovered.
+The resource management feature of Light-Flow allows users to utilize external resources (such as database connections, API clients, etc.) within task `Steps`, ensuring that these resources are correctly initialized, suspended, recovered, and released during task execution.
+Resource management supports automated lifecycle control, ensuring that the state of resources can be properly saved and restored during task interruptions or recoveries.

-> **Important Note**: **Resources do not need to have a  entity**; they can be used to abstract external systems.
-Any external system that requires specific recovery operations for checkpoint recovery can be treated as a resource and attached into the workflow.
+> **Important Note**: Resources do not necessarily have to be physical entities; they can also represent abstract external systems.
+Any external system that requires specific recovery operations for checkpoint restoration can be treated as a resource and integrated into the workflow.

 ---